ssbsukirat/medicine/Respiratory/Ventilation.md

 	* respiratory drive and neuromuscular disorders
 	* attenuated increase in minute ventilation in response to elevated CO2 and/or low O2 in respiratory drive disorders
 	* suspected when normal respiratory muscle strength, pulmonary function, and  alveolar-arterial Po2 difference.
-	* Brain imaging (CT scan or MRI) can sometimes identify structural abnormalities in the pons or medulla that result in hypoventilation.
-Chronic narcotic use or significant hypothyroidism can depress the central respiratory drive and lead to chronic hyper- capnia as well.
+	* Brain imaging (CT scan or MRI) can sometimes identify structural abnormalities in the pons or medulla
+	* Chronic narcotic use or significant hypothyroidism can depress the central respiratory drive
+*